jgroto/jgroto.github.io/Guides/step_by_step/final_vet_visit.md

 Before you leave the clinic, examine all of the paperwork.
 Make sure that your vet has filled out all forms completely, that the ANNEX IV is signed and stamped and all of the dates and information is consistent across the paperwork.
 This information will also be checked at the USDA office, but there may not be time to rectify any mistakes.

 After your final veterinary visit, your paperwork is almost complete.
-If you have not yet completed the <a href="">declaration form</a> that states you will not sell or transfer ownership of your pet, do so now.
+If you have not yet completed the <a href="/fit-to-fly-declaration">declaration form</a> that states you will not sell or transfer ownership of your pet, do so now.
 Once that is finished, you have successfully obtained all paperwork needed for travel.

 Under the PETS scheme, all documentation must be original.
 However, it’s a good idea to make copies for your own records as the originals will be surrendered at the airport when you drop your pet off at customs.
 The paperwork will be returned to you when your pet has cleared customs in the United Kingdom.